Service + Area

 - Primary nearby markets used in Tri-Peak's Pierce City planning for steel erection include Monett, Carthage, Fairview, Wentworth, Stark City, and Neosho.

-- When crews or deliveries need resequencing, Pierce City routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+- When crews or deliveries need resequencing, Pierce City routing decisions are checked against nearby commitments so the next move protects the active workface.

 Additional Pierce City, MO Steel Erection Scope Types